Fall Into Florida Landscaping this Season

 - Southern Chinch Bugs

 These pests should be treated and prevented before they cause lasting damage to your lawn.
 If your lawn has discoloration or brown patches, these are good indicators that you have an issue.
-Make sure you use specially formulated pesticides for these particular pests, because the incorrect pesticide can be ineffective against our native pests and also damage your soil.
+Make sure you use specially formulated pesticides for these particular pests because the incorrect pesticide can be ineffective against our native pests and also damage your soil.
+Call a professional pest control company if you don’t feel comfortable handling pesticides yourself or think you have an infestation.

 Irrigation

-Most lawns need an inch of water a week to stay healthy, so relying on summer showers to have provided enough moisture to continue into fall and sustain your landscape is unwise.
+Most lawns need an inch of water a week to stay healthy.
+As the rainy season ends in Florida, relying on rain showers to sustain your landscape is unwise.
 Regularly check your irrigation systems and soil moisture during the fall months to ensure all areas of your lawn receive the proper coverage while the rainfall diminishes.
 Plan to use your irrigation system to water your lawn at the very least through October.

 Fall is the perfect time to refresh your mulch to encourage healthy, vibrant growth in the spring.
 Mulching helps protect your plants through our harsher, but short-lived, cold months of the year cost-effectively and easily.
 Mulch acts as a protective layer for your plants and trees’ root systems in addition to complementing the beauty of your landscape.

-To refresh your mulch, it may be necessary to replace.
+To refresh your mulch, it may be necessary to replace it.
 Mulch should be kept to 3 inches to be effective.
-Well-placed and new mulch helps prevent weeds, reduce unnecessary irrigation, control erosion, and sediment runoff, and allow your landscape to retain the moisture it needs.
+Well-placed, new mulch helps prevent weeds, reduces unnecessary irrigation, controls erosion and sediment runoff, and allows your landscape to retain the moisture it needs.

 The Gaston’s Mulch and Soil Difference